emanguy/Curse-of-Strahd/Locations/Barovia/Barovia Town/Haunted House.md

 * There are some candlesticks at the corners whose candles are fully melted.

 ## Area 34 - Cult Leaders' Quarters
+* If someone tries to remove stuff from the footlocker the **ghasts** of Gustav and Elizabeth burst from behind the walls marked with "X" on the map
+  * For flavor we'll say each wall has a portrait of each respective ghast and they burst from them
+  * The ghasts wear tattered black robes

 ### Treasure
 * In an open crate there are 30 torches and a leather sack with 15 candles inside.
-* In the footlocker at the bottom of the bed there are:
+* In the footlocker at the bottom of the bed are items stolen from the cult's victims.
+There are:
   * A cloak of protection
   * 4 potions of healing
   * A chain shirt